 The Board encourages full participation of security holders at the Company's annual general meeting to ensure a high level of accountability and identification with the Company's strategy.
 Security holders who are unable to attend the Annual General Meeting are given the opportunity to provide questions or comments ahead of the meeting and where appropriate, these questions are answered at the meeting.
-The external auditor will also be invited to attend the annual general meeting of security holders and will be available to answer any questions concerning the conduct, preparation and content of the auditor's report.
+As aforementioned, the external auditor attends the annual general meeting of security holders and will be available to answer any questions concerning the conduct, preparation and content of the auditor's report.

-7. Recognise and Manage Risk
+7. Recognise and manage risk

-Risk Management
+Risk management